open-telemetry/oteps/text/0066-separate-context-propagation.md

 client -> service A -> service C
 ```

-In , we would like `service A` to decide on which backend service to call,
+In this example, we would like `service A` to decide on which backend service
-based on the client version.
-We would also like to trace the entire system, in
+to call, based on the client version.
+We would also like to trace the entire
-order to understand if requests to `service C` are slower or faster than
+system, in order to understand if requests to `service C` are slower or faster
-`service B`.
+than `service B`.
 What might `service A` look like?

+## Global initialization
 First, during program initialization, `service A` might set a global
 extractor and injector which chains together baggage and tracing
 propagation.
 Let's assume this tracing system is configured to use B3,